LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 - verify return values
 - verify loop invariants

-If you notice, these are checking if actions are abiding by its contract
+If you notice, these are checking if actions are abiding by its contract.

 Where do you **NOT** use assertions?
 - Validating user input
-- Public facing methods
+- Public facing methods verifying parameters
 - Handling expected errors (like file open failure)
+- Data outside of your control

-In these cases you should **VALIDATE** instead.
+In these cases you should **VALIDATE** instead like in rule 7.
+Do not use assertions on user provided data.
 This is because assertions are removable for performance reasons.
 If you want to modify the behavior of the default assertions, or don't want them to be removable you can create your own.
 Programs that run infinitely probably don't want to exit the program on assertion failure (especially if your machine is out in space).